JonasBrusokas/ModelarDB-1/docs/user-guide.md

 ### Segment View

 The segment view is basically the same as the segment table with the one difference that it contains the `tid` (timeseries id) allowing you to query on this instead of the `gid` (group id).
+Further it comes with built-in user defined aggregate functions (UDAFs) allowing you to query the compressed models quickly and efficiently (see section on [querying](#query results) below for details).

 **DDL**